Pentium III: Tualatin

 The third revision, Tualatin (80530), was a trial for Intel's new 130 nm process.
 Tualatin-based Pentium IIIs were released during 2001 until early 2002 at speeds of 1.0, 1.13, 1.2, 1.26, 1.33 and 1.4 GHz.
 A basic shrink of Coppermine, no new features were added, except for added data prefetch logic similar to Pentium 4 and Athlon XP for potentially better use of the L2 cache, although its use compared to these newer CPUs is limited due to the relatively smaller FSB bandwidth (FSB was still kept at 133 MHz).
 Variants with 256 and 512 KB L2 cache were produced, the latter being dubbed Pentium III-S; this variant was mainly intended for low-power consumption servers and also exclusively featured SMP support within the Tualatin line.

-Although the Socket 370 designation was kept, the use of 1.25 AGTL signaling in place of 1.5 V AGTL+ rendered prior motherboards incompatible.
+Although the Socket 370 designation was kept, the use of 1.25 V AGTL signaling in place of 1.5 V AGTL+ rendered prior motherboards incompatible.
 This confusion carried over to the chipset naming, where only the B-stepping of the i815 chipset was compatible with Tualatin processors.
 A new VRM guideline was also designed by Intel, version 8.5, which required finer voltage steps and debuted load line Vcore (in place of fixed voltage regardless of current on 8.4).
 Some motherboard manufacturers would mark the change with blue sockets (instead of white), and were often also backwards compatible with Coppermine CPUs.

-The Tualatin also formed the basis for the highly popular Pentium III-M mobile processor, which became Intel's front-line mobile chip (the Pentium 4 drew significantly more power, and so was not well-suited for this role) for the next two years.
+The Tualatin also formed the basis for the highly popular Pentium III-M mobile processor, which became Intel's front-line mobile chip (the Pentium 4 drew significantly more power, and so was not well-suited for this role) for the next two years, and further the Pentium M processor.
 The chip offered a good balance between power consumption and performance, thus finding a place in both performance notebooks and the "thin and light" category.